-By the end of 2012, all 60 hectares will had been covered by the underwater detection and retrieval system, with some areas repeated.
-Total coverage is 90 hectares.
+Some 60 hectares had been covered by the underwater detection and retrieval system, with some areas repeated.
+Total coverage was 90 hectares.

 The programme is guided by the independent expert Particles Retrieval Advisory Group which advises both DSRL and the Scottish Environment Protection Agency.